The Water-Babies: Adaptations

-The book was adapted into an animated film The Water Babies in 1978 starring James Mason, Bernard Cribbins and Billie Whitelaw.
+The book was adapted into an animated film The Water Babies in 1978 starring James Mason, Bernard Cribbins, David Tomlinson, Joan Greenwood and Billie Whitelaw.
 Though many of the main elements are there, the film's storyline differs substantially from the book's, with a new sub-plot involving Tom saving the Water-Babies from imprisonment by a kingdom of sharks.

 It was also adapted into a musical theatre version produced at the Garrick Theatre in London, in 1902.
 The adaptation was described as a "fairy play", by Rutland Barrington, with music by Frederick Rosse, Albert Fox, and Alfred Cellier.
 The book was also produced as a play by Jason Carr and Gary Yershon, mounted at the Chichester Festival Theatre in 2003, directed by Jeremy Sams, starring Louise Gold, Joe McGann, Katherine O'Shea, and Neil McDermott.

 The story was also adapted into a radio series featuring Timothy West, Julia McKenzie, and Oliver Peace as Tom.

 A 2013 update for BBC Radio 4 brought the tale to a newer age, with Tomi having been trafficked from Nigeria as a child labourer.

 In 2014, it was adapted into a musical; a shortened version premiered at the Edinburgh Fringe Festival in 2014, with the full version being produced at the Playhouse Theatre, Cheltenham in 2015 by performing arts students of the University of Gloucestershire.
 It was performed, again by students, in the same venue in June 2019.

 In 2019, the story was adapted into a folk opera performed at The Sydney Fringe Australia from a musical score and libretto composed by musician and librettist Freddie Hill in 1999.